-- 1. Funding or assistance provided must be binding and unconditional except as set forth in this section. - 2.
-Resources must be utilized if the project is selected for funding by DCA. - 3.
-Only loans that are will be used for construction and permanent financing phases will be considered for points in this section. - 4.
-Loans must be for a minimum period of 10 years at or below AFR.
+- Funding or assistance provided must be binding and unconditional except as set forth in this section. - Resources must be utilized if the project is selected for funding by DCA. - Only loans that will be used for both construction and permanent financing phases will be considered for points in this section. - Loans must be for a minimum period of 10 years at or below long term monthly AFR.
 DCA may include any fees in the calculation of the overall interest rate.
-Commitment or award documentation must meet the terms and conditions as applicable specified in Appendix I, Threshold Criteria, Section I. (I) (Permanent financing, limited partnership equity, deferred developer fee and other financing Commitment).
+Commitment or award documentation must meet the terms and conditions as applicable specified in Appendix I, Threshold Criteria, Section I. (Permanent financing, limited partnership equity, deferred developer fee and other financing Commitment).